NixOS/nix.dev/source/tutorials/reproducible-scripts.md

 curl https://github.com/NixOS/nixpkgs/releases.atom | xml2json | jq .
 ```

+The first line is a standard hashbang.
+The additional hashbang lines are a Nix specific construct.
+The rest of the file is taken to be bash code because of the `-i bash` parameter.

 We specify the `bash` program as the interpreter with the `-i` option.

 We enable the `--pure` option to prevent the script from implicitly using programs that may already exist on the system that will run the script.

 With the `-p` option we specify the packages required for the script to run.